-Source: HSE.
-EH40/2002 Workplace Exposure Limits 2002.
-Ref only
+^{}Source: HSE.
+EN40/2002 Workplace Exposure Limits 2002.

-2. PRODUCTION SAFETY
+2. Production safety

-(a) Information on the use of effects must be given to all those present and steps taken to ensure that all personnel, artistes, contributors and audiences are not subject to unreasonable discomfort by smoke effects.

-(b) Regulation 7(1) of COSHH requires that the exposure of employees to substances hazardous to health is either prevented or, where this is not reasonably practicable, adequately controlled.

-(c) Regulation 7(5) of COSHH requires that where there is exposure to a substance for which an WEL has been approved, the control of the exposure by inhalation be treated, as being adequate if:

-(i) The WEL is not exceeded; or

-(ii) Where the WEL is exceeded, the employer identifies the reasons for the standard being exceeded and takes appropriate action to remedy the situation as soon as is practicable.
+- 2.1 Information on the use of effects must be given to all those present and steps taken to ensure that all personnel, artistes, contributors and audiences are not subject to unreasonable discomfort by smoke effects. - 2.2 Regulation 7(1) of COSHH requires that the exposure of employees to substances hazardous to health is either prevented or, where this is not reasonably practicable, adequately controlled. - 2.3 Regulation 7(5) of COSHH requires that where there is exposure to a substance for which an WEL has been approved, the control of the exposure by inhalation be treated, as being adequate if: - a) The WEL is not exceeded; or - b) Where the WEL is exceeded, the employer identifies the reasons for the standard being exceeded and takes appropriate action to remedy the situation as soon as is practicable.

-3. HEALTH HAZARDS
+3. Health hazards